Two sites: Don Mills, Ontario, Canada; Dorval, Quebec, Canada

 Bell-T, Don Mills: 1990

-Mell-M, Dorval: 1993Information from Wilf Mandel, Julie Jackson Sibert, Dave Vinograd, Randy Oyagi, John Potts, Joe Caruso, Alan Sawyer Peter Langenberg.
+Bell-M, Dorval: 1993Information from Wilf Mandel, Julie Jackson Sibert, Dave Vinograd, Randy Oyagi, John Potts, Joe Caruso, Alan Sawyer, Peter Langenberg.